falsy/clean-architecture-with-typescript/readme.md

 # Sample code of React with Clean architecture
-This project is one small idea sample code for use Redux based on Flux architecture with Clean architecture.
+This project is a small idea sample code to introduce a Clean Architecture to a web service or to use a Redux Architecture and a Clean Architecture together.

 if you leave an issue or a pull request, we will reflect the insufficient part or improvement. ☺️
 (+ i am not good at English.)